Some test text!

 python.exe (default on Windows) and Python is added to your path environment variable.

-There are TWO steps needed before you can use
+There are THREE steps needed before you can use

 pip to install

 PDFNetPython3 library from Python Package Index (PyPI) in command prompt.